DODAS-TS/HandsOnSparkDODAS2019/docs/pres.md

 ## What's Helm

 [Helm](https://helm.sh/) helps managing Kubernetes applications through a standard templating.
 The latest version of Helm is maintained by the CNCF - in collaboration with Microsoft, Google, Bitnami and the Helm contributor community.
-For this hands on we will use the v2 though, since DODAS is currently in the midle of the migration from v2 to v3.
+For this hands on we will use the v2 though, since DODAS is currently in the middle of the migration from v2 to v3.

 ![Helm motivation](img/helm_love.png)